-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") and the rules of the SEC, we are providing stockholders with the opportunity to make a non-binding, advisory vote on the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis, and in the tables and related narrative disclosure in this Proxy Statement.
+In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules of the SEC, we are providing stockholders with the opportunity to make a non-binding, advisory vote on the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis, and in the tables and related narrative disclosure in this Proxy Statement.

-As described in detail in such disclosures, our executive compensation programs are designed to drive Company performance, attract, motivate and retain a high quality leadership team, and focus our senior leaders on the creation of long-term stockholder value.
+As described in detail in such disclosures, our executive compensation programs are designed to drive Company performance, attract, motivate and retain a high-quality leadership team, and focus our senior leaders on the creation of long-term stockholder value.
 Our compensation programs provide a substantial majority of named executive officer compensation in the form of "at risk" performance-based incentives, consisting primarily of long-term stock-based awards and an annual cash incentive plan.
 We believe this approach to compensation properly aligns the interest of our executives with those of our stockholders and with the long-term interests of the Company.

-Within this framework, we believe that our 2016 compensation program demonstrated our pay-for-performance philosophy.
-A year ago, we faced a \$68 million negative impact to EBITDA1 from price and volume changes from 2015 to 2016.
-At that time, we challenged the organization to take \$40 million of costs out of the business.
-Each and every employee responded, as we exceeded our own expectations and delivered \$50 million in cost savings against this significant initiative.
-These cost improvements mitigated the majority of the price and volume impact and allowed us to deliver \$73 million in net income and nearly \$226 million of Pro Forma EBITDA in 2016, well above our beginning year guidance of Pro Forma EBITDA of \$175 to \$190 million.
-Additionally, we generated \$232 million in cash flows from operations and \$147 million of Adjusted Free Cash Flow, exceeding our goal for 2016 Adjusted Free Cash Flow by over \$60 million.
-These financial results are a testament to the hard work and persistence of our employees.
+Within this framework, we believe that our 2017 compensation program demonstrated our pay-for-performance philosophy.
+The market headwinds from pricing pressure continued into 2017.
+However, the organization was well prepared having previously achieved \$85 million in cost savings through 2016, while adding an additional \$30 million in 2017 for a total of \$115 million of cost reductions.
+These cost improvements mitigated the majority of the price and volume impact and allowed us to deliver \$325 million in net income and nearly \$212 million of Adjusted EBITDA1 in 2017.
+Additionally, we generated \$130 million in cash flows from operations and \$91 of Adjusted Free Cash Flow.

-EBITDA, Pro Forma EBITDA and Adjusted Free Cash Flow are non-GAAP measures.
-For a reconciliation of these non-GAAP measures to their directly comparable GAAP measures and related information, see "Note about non-GAAP Financial Measures", appearing on page one of our Annual Report on Form 10-K for the year ended December 31, 2016, filed with the SEC on February 24, 2017 ("Form 10-K"), and the "Performance and Liquidity Indicators" section beginning on page 29 of our Form 10-K.
+1EBITDA, Adjusted EBITDA and Adjusted Free Cash Flow are non-GAAP measures.
+For reconciliation of these non-GAAP measures to their directly comparable GAAP measures and related information, see "Note about non-GAAP Financial Measures", appearing on page two of our Annual Report on Form 10-K for the year ended December 31, 2017, filed with the SEC on March 1, 2018 ("Form 10-K"), and the "Performance and Liquidity Indicators" section beginning on page 31 of our Form 10-K.